LOLITA ANALYSIS - PART SEVEN

-The above image is from somewhere on the web, I don't know the origin.
+The above image is from somewhere on the web.
 Kubrick takes care to clearly show us a "Seventeen" magazine on Mrs. Schiller's couch.
 It is this one, which was published in December 1958.
 "Hurrah for the Holidays!" with antlers, holly and not-really-lederhosen.

-From a distance it looks like a normal calendar pin-up.
-Taking it for granted it was so, I searched hight and low for it.
+From a distance it looks like a normal calendar pin-up on the wall behind Lolita in her home.
+Taking it for granted it was so, I searched high and low for it.
 No luck at all.
 If you can identify it let me know, please.
 One can barely make out that it reads "December" on the lower screen left above the calendar portion.

-Lolita is 6 months pregnant.
-Instead, in the book, she gives birth to a stillborn girl and dies on December 25, 1952 after the move to Alaska.
+Lolita, in the film, is 6 months pregnant when Humbert locates her.
+In the book, she gives birth to a stillborn girl and dies on December 25, 1952 after the move to Alaska.
 We may have something of this preserved here in the December calendar and the December issue of Seventeen.

 There are two things I want to speak of here.
 The first is that in the book's forward, crafted by Nabokov as written by psychiatrist, John Ray, makes mention of names and places being disguised, except for Lolita, of course.
 The only name he gives as rhyming with the original is "Haze".